stpxt45/chen.github.io/_posts/2026-02-24-parallel-plot1.markdown

 I made my own parallel plot tool (above) for this very purpose from scratch.
 Granted it’s very rough but the following is to show a proof of concept for what I’m going for.
 I used EnergyPlus (E+) to run parametric options for a code baseline hospital in New York City (ASHRAE 90.1, Appendix G [I forgot which year]).

 Below is a use case in which R-31 walls and roofs are chosen (IP units), for any orientation of the buidling, with the lowest performing windows.
 The chart highlights the pathways possible and the corresponding energy use intensities.
+The roughness shows - some irrelevant pathways are still shown and the colours need to be clearer to show the different path options.

 <div class='figure'>
     <img src="/assets/Plot-prescriptive.png"